-Grammar 3 encouages students to reach new heights as they begin their study of Latin, discover the piviotal point of history when Jesus Christ entered the world, continue flexing their 'writing muscles' as they advance in their composition skills, and explore the world of plants all while growing in their relationships with tutors and classmates.
+Grammar 3 encourages students to reach new heights as they begin their study of Latin, discover the pivotal point of history when Jesus Christ entered the world, continue flexing their 'writing muscles' as they advance in their composition skills, and explore the world of plants all while growing in their relationships with tutors and classmates.

 History & Botany

 Building on the foundation begun in Grammar 2, students add to their repertoire of stylistic techniques.
 Using material drawn from science and history, as well as Institute for Excellence in Writing, students progress from writing simple sentences to paragraphs constantly reinforcing earlier concepts which solidifes their ability to express themselves.